sriroopar/Tech-Stack-Recommender/README.md

  * HTML

  ## How to run the code
- Download the html file and execute the program using editors like VSCode etc.
+ Download the html file and execute the program using editors like VSCode,TextBox etc.

  ## WorkFlow